pipekit/argo-workflows/docs/cli/argo_archive_get.md

 ```
   -h, --help            help for get
+      --name            force the argument to be treated as a name
   -o, --output string   Output format.
 One of: json|yaml|wide (default "wide")
+      --uid             force the argument to be treated as a UID
 ```

 ### Options inherited from parent commands